zeroc-ice/ice/cpp/demo/Ice/winrt/hello/README.txt

 This will regenerate a server certificate with a common name set to 192.168.1.53.
-This can either be set to an IP address or DNS name, the only requirement is that it matches the value that will be used by the chat client to connect to the Glacier2 router.
+This can either be set to an IP address or DNS name, the only requirement is that it matches the value that will be used by the client to connect to the Glacier2 router.

 Build and deploy the demo using "Deploy hello" from the "Build" menu.